 13. Drinking: You must be over the age of 21 to purchase or drink alcoholic beverages.
 In all cases, never bring any alcohol into your home without the permission of your hosts.
 As it is with smoking, Americans have become quite sensitive to the dangers of alcohol and excessive drinking will not be tolerated.
 Never drink alcohol before or while you are driving or in your room.

-14. Drugs: Any form of recreational drugs is illegal.
-If you are arrested by the police for using drugs, you will go to jail.
+14. Drugs: Any form of recreational drugs is not allowed in the homestay and is still illegal within the laws of the Federal Government.
+If you are arrested for using drugs, you may go to jail.

 15. Medical: Whether you have insurance from your home country or from your school, you need to carry the insurance information with you at all times.
 Please show your host your card that shows your coverage.
 If you get sick, your host should help you go to the doctor.
 If you have a serious accident or illness, an ABODE staff will also help by calling your parents, the school or other authorities as appropriate.
-If you take medications, please share that information with your host.
+If you take medications, please share that information by indicating it on your application and confirm the information with your host.
 They need to know in case you have an emergency.
-If you are staying more than one month, the labels on the medications should be in English.
+The labels on the medications should be in English or a translation done by the prescriber in Enlgish describing what the medication is and it's indications.

 16. Trial period: Your first month in your homestay is a time for your host and you to try living together.
 If it is not a good match (too noisy, too quiet, too dirty, too clean, or your personalities just don't get along), please contact ABODE immediately.
-We can arrange for you to visit and/or move to a different, more suitable homestay as soon as possible.
+We can talk to both the homestay guest and the host to try and imporve the situation.
+If the situation cannot be improved or resolved, then ABODE will arrange for you to visit and/or move to a different, more suitable homestay as soon as possible.
 Since you have signed an agreement promising to try homestay for one academic term, you should not move to an apartment during your first three months.

 17. Two weeks' notice: By signing the Homestay Agreement, you promise to try homestay for one academic term (usually 3 months).
 After that, if you would like to move to an apartment, you must give your host family at least two weeks' notice.
 This means that your have paid the host for two weeks' from the date you inform them you are moving.
 Even if you choose to move out before the end of two weeks, the hosts must be paid for the full two weeks.
 Don't wait to tell them your plans on moving; hosts need to know in advance what is happening in their home.